Robby Scott: Arizona Diamondbacks

 On December 10, 2018, the Cincinnati Reds claimed Scott off of waivers.
 On December 30, 2018, the Reds traded Scott to the Arizona Diamondbacks in exchange for cash considerations.
 Scott started the 2019 season with the Reno Aces of the Pacific Coast League, the Diamondbacks' Triple-A affiliate.
-He appeared in 11 games for the Diamondbacks.
-He was outrighted by the Diamondbacks on October 31, 2019.
-He elected free agency on November 7, 2019.
+He appeared in 11 games for the Diamondbacks, compiling a 4.91 ERA with 9 strikeouts over 7 1/3 innings pitched.
+Scott was outrighted by the Diamondbacks on October 31, 2019.
+He elected free agency following the season on November 4.

-Late career
+Sugar Land Skeeters

 On April 24, 2020, Scott signed with the High Point Rockers of the Atlantic League of Professional Baseball (Atlantic League).
 However, the Atlantic League season was canceled in late June due to the COVID-19 pandemic.
 He later signed on to play for the Sugar Land Skeeters of the Constellation Energy League (a makeshift four-team independent league created as a result of the pandemic) for the 2020 season.
 He was subsequently named to the league's all-star team.

+Gastonia Honey Hunters

 On May 21, 2021, Scott signed with the Gastonia Honey Hunters of the Atlantic League.
 Scott recorded a 2–1 record and 1.62 ERA in 15 appearances with Gastonia.

+Sultanes de Monterrey

 On July 17, 2021, Scott signed with the Sultanes de Monterrey of the Mexican League.
-He was released on January 24, 2022.
+In 9 appearances for Monterrey, he recorded a 3.48 ERA with 8 strikeouts across 10 1/3 innings pitched.
+Scott was released by the Sultanes on January 24, 2022.

+Wild Health Genomes

 On April 21, 2022, Scott signed with the Wild Health Genomes of the Atlantic League.
-He was released on August 7, 2022.
+In 16 games (15 starts), he compiled a 5–7 record and 4.56 ERA with 56 strikeouts over 77 innings of work.
+Scott was released by the Genomes on August 7.

 On August 22, 2022, Scott announced his retirement from professional baseball via Instagram.